Skip to content

 • Supporting local schools with behaviour training, actively working with them on our Vulnerable Pupils’ Panel;

-• Participating in a national project on contextual safeguarding (with the University of Bedford);
+• Participating in a national project on contextual safeguarding (with the University of Bedford), MOPAC, DfE and many others

-• Collaboration with the Education Endowment Fund, Mayor’s Office for London and DfE developing trauma informed work (with particular reference to domestic abuse (DA) -95% of our cohort have DA in their background), transition work, parenting, and restorative approaches;
+• Collaboration with the Education Endowment Fund, Mayor’s Office for London and DfE developing trauma informed work (with reference to domestic abuse (DA) -95% of our cohort have DA in their background), transition work, parenting, and restorative approaches.

-• Participating on the Department for Education’s stakeholder group, looking at Key Performance Indicators for the PRU/AP sector, commissioning and funding, the impact AP and PRUscan have on serious youth violence and how the sector responds to Covid19 to keep the most vulnerable safe and educated.
+• Participating in the Department for Education’s stakeholder group, looking at Key Performance Indicators for the PRU/AP sector, commissioning and funding, the impact AP and PRUscan have on serious youth violence and how the sector responds to COVID-19 to keep the most vulnerable safe and educated.

 We are now looking to expand our trust and develop regional hubs to extend our specialist support, and would be grateful to meet with someone from your team to discuss possible opportunities.